abdrahmansoltan/Learning-Notes/Frontend/JavaScript/12-JS-interviews-questions-tricks.md

 ---

+### Why do we need to have event-loop that runs JavaScript code asynchronously?

+- In other synchronous languages (Ex: Ruby), if the code runs synchronously, it will block the execution of the code until it's finished.
+This can be allowed in server-side languages
+- **but in the browser, it will block the UI and make the page unresponsive**.
+- That's why we need to have an event loop that runs JavaScript code asynchronously, so that the UI can remain responsive while the code is executing.

+---

 ### What will happen if you stored an array in the local storage?

 - The array will be converted to a string using the `toString()` method before being stored in the local storage.